marteenzh/rhs/modules/yamlform/docs/developers/test.md

 **Account/Roles**

-- developer: Administer YAML forms and YAML form submissions.
+- developer: Administer forms and form submissions.
-- admin: Administer YAML form submissions.
+- admin: Administer form submissions.
-- manager: Used to test managing a YAML form's submissions.
+- manager: Used to test managing a form's submissions.
 - user: Used to test accessing and managing one's own submission.

 **Check 'developer' role**